|

 on July 22, "André's skull was delivered to the Royal Shakespeare

-Company at Stratford-on-Avon on Tuesday, 20th July."
+Company at Stratford-Upon-Avon on Tuesday, 20th July."
 Up to this

 point, the bequest had remained private.
 Mr. Duckworth, funeral director